 On December 4, 2019, we announced that our board of directors had authorized a stock repurchase program whereby we were authorized to repurchase up to \$300.0 million of common stock over the period ending on February 1, 2021.
-We made \$34.0 million and \$116.1 million in repurchases under the program during the years ended January 31, 2021 and 2020, respectively.
+We made \$34.0 million and \$116.1 million in repurchases under the program during the years ended January 31, 2021 and January 31, 2020, respectively.
 This program expired on February 1, 2021.

-On March 31, 2021, we announced that our board of directors had authorized a new stock repurchase program whereby we may repurchase up to a number of shares of common stock approximately equal to the number of shares to be issued as equity compensation during the fiscal year ending January 31, 2022.
-Repurchases are expected to be financed with available cash of up to 60% of our free cash flow during such period (as determined by management), subject to compliance with applicable laws, rules and regulations.
-Please refer to Note 19, "Subsequent Events", for more information regarding this stock repurchase program.
+On March 31, 2021, we announced that our board of directors had authorized a stock repurchase program whereby we were authorized to repurchase up to a number of shares of common stock approximately equal to the number of shares to be issued as equity compensation during the fiscal year ending January 31, 2022.
+During the three months ended April 30, 2021, we repurchased 1,600,000 shares of our common stock at a cost of \$75.4 million under this program.
+There were no repurchases under this program subsequent to April 30, 2021, and this program expired on January 31, 2022.